00 / Start HereStart here

 02

-Exchange is the state and market layer.
-Terminal is the operator experience.
-Protocol is the rulebook and proof contract.
-Interfaces such as MCP, ChatGPT App, GitHub, and webhooks are admitted ways to read or write against that same system.
+Deposit prepares supply, Read expresses demand and receives paid delivery, and Packs is the durable activity ledger.
+Protocol is the rulebook.
+MCP, ChatGPT App, Bitcode Chat, GitHub, and webhooks are admitted ways to read or write that same state.

 Why this matters